Joint Trajectory and Passive Beamforming Design for Intelligent Reflecting Surface-Aided UAV Communications: A Deep

 \section{Abstract}

-In this paper, the intelligent reflecting surface (IRS)-assisted unmanned aerial vehicle (UAV) communication system is studied, where an UAV is deployed to serve the user equipments (UEs) with the assistance of multiple IRSs mounted on several buildings to enhance the communication quality between UAV and UEs.
-We aim to maximize the overall weighted data rate and geographical fairness of all the UEs via jointly optimizing the UAV's trajectory and the phase shifts of reflecting elements of IRSs.
+In this paper, the intelligent reflecting surface (IRS)-aided unmanned aerial vehicle (UAV) communication system is studied, where the UAV is deployed to serve the user equipment (UE) with the assistance of multiple IRSs mounted on several buildings to enhance the communication quality between UAV and UE.
+We aim to maximize the energy efficiency of the system, including the data rate of UE and the energy consumption of UAV via jointly optimizing the UAV's trajectory and the phase shifts of reflecting elements of IRS, when the UE moves and the selection of IRSs is considered for the energy saving purpose.
 Since the system is complex and the environment is dynamic, it is challenging to derive low-complexity algorithms by using conventional optimization methods.
-To address this issue, we first propose a deep Q-network (DQN)-based low-complex solution by discretizing the trajectory and phase shift, which is suitable for practical systems with discrete phase-shift control.
-Furthermore, we propose a deep deterministic policy gradient (DDPG)-based solution to tackle the case with continuous trajectory and phase shift design.
-The experimental results prove that the proposed solutions achieve better performance compared to other traditional benchmarks.
+To address this issue, we first propose a deep Q-network (DQN)-based algorithm by discretizing the trajectory, which has the advantage of training time.
+Furthermore, we propose a deep deterministic policy gradient (DDPG)-based algorithm to tackle the case with continuous trajectory for achieving better performance.
+The experimental results show that the proposed algorithms achieve considerable performance compared to other traditional solutions.